cilium/cilium/Documentation/bpf.rst

   In the above ``show`` command, tc also displays ``pref 49152`` and ``handle 0x1`` next to the BPF related output.
-Both are auto-generated in case they are not explicitly provided through the command line. ``pref`` denotes a priority number, such that in case multiple classifiers are attached, they will be executed based on ascending priority, and ``handle`` represents an identifier in case multiple instances of the same classifier have been loaded under the same ``pref``.
+Both are auto-generated in case they are not explicitly provided through the command line. ``pref`` denotes a priority number, which means that in case multiple classifiers are attached, they will be executed based on ascending priority, and ``handle`` represents an identifier in case multiple instances of the same classifier have been loaded under the same ``pref``.
 Since in case of BPF, a single program is fully sufficient, ``pref`` and ``handle`` can typically be ignored.

-  Only in the case where it is planned to atomically replace the attached BPF programs, it would be recommended to explicitly specify ``pref`` and ``handle`` a-priori on initial load, such that they do not have to be queried at a later point in time for the ``replace`` operation.
+  Only in the case where it is planned to atomically replace the attached BPF programs, it would be recommended to explicitly specify ``pref`` and ``handle`` a priori on initial load, so that they do not have to be queried at a later point in time for the ``replace`` operation.
 Thus, creation becomes:

   ::